xcat2/confluent-docs/docs/confluentosdeploy.md

     # nodegroupattrib everything -p crypted.rootpassword

-# Name resolution
+# Name resolution (optional)

 An existing or otherwise manually configured DNS solution is fine for a confluent managed cluster.
-This section will provide an example to quickly generate IP addresses and use
+If such a solution is unavailable, this section provides a strategy to quickly generate IP addresses and use
 `dnsmasq` as a name server.

 The [`noderun`]({{site.baseurl}}/documentation/man/noderun.html) command may be used to quickly generate lines to append to a local /etc/hosts using the same syntax as [attribute expressions]({{site.baseurl}}/documentation/attributeexpressions.html).
 Here is an example to generate 8 entries for nodes d1 through d8: